How does Brexit affect your Car Insurance – Travelling by car outside the U.K.

 Sainsbury’s Bank will organise a Green Card for you at no extra cost.
 Just give us a call on 0345 266 1670.
 We recommend that you give us a call at least 21 days before you travel to make sure you have everything you need before you go.

 A Green Card simply acts as evidence that you have at least the minimum legal cover required, for the country you are visiting, whilst driving your car outside the UK.
 It’s similar to your certificate of insurance and you will need to keep a printed copy of this with you whilst travelling.

 You may also need to purchase an International Driving Permit (IDP which is an official, multi-language translation of your driving licence).
 You can get these at your local post office, and further information can be found on:

-Sainsbury's Bank will continue to provide the same level of cover you receive in the UK while traveling in the EU/EEA as per your current terms and conditions.
+Subject to what is said below and providing your policy remains in force, Sainsbury's Bank will continue to provide the same level of cover you receive in the UK while you are travelling in the EU/EEA or Switzerland as per your current car insurance terms and conditions.

-- If you intend to use your car in excess of 90/35 days, you must first contact us to obtain agreement and there may be an additional charge.
-Only the minimum cover required by the relevant law will apply unless you informed us prior to travel.
+- If you intend to travel by car in the EU/ EEA or Switzerland in excess of the 90/35 days, you must first contact us to obtain our agreement and there may be an additional charge.
+If we have not agreed to cover you for a period exceeding the 90/35 days then after the 90/35 day period has expired, only the minimum cover required by the law of the relevant country will apply.